-I get asked all the time about how to retain health and fitness as you get older to avoid injury.
+I get asked all the time about how to retain health and fitness as you get older and avoid injury.
 It’s a big topic and comes with a great deal of misunderstood beliefs.
 In this blog I’m going to address these beliefs and give you some great ideas to keep kicking arse at 80.
 But first here’s a little background.

 The story of Myelin